heptarch/heptarch.github.io/drafts/egcoin.md

 The idea is simple: *modify* an instance so that it refers both to the phenomenon of instance-naming, and to a specific instance of instance-naming.
-The victim of mutation here is eggcorn, which is modified to
+The victim of mutation here is "eggcorn", which is modified to "egcoin", which literally means "a new word based on an example".
+For maximal silliness, here is a semantic equation:

 $$
 \text{egcoin} = \text{e.g. (example)} + \text{coin (create a new word)}.
 $$

+This has a clear link to "eggcorn",